More than 1,800 people have died.Aug 1, 2019 - Health

 More men still die from infectious diseases than women.Updated Apr 5, 2018 - Health

-More than 40 Americans who had been on the cruise ship Diamond Princess are now confirmed as infected and will remain in Japanese hospitals for treatment, NIAID director Anthony Fauci tells "Face the Nation" Sunday.
-The remainder without symptoms are now being evacuated and will undergo a 14-day quarantine upon arrival.
+Details: Over 40 Americans who had been on the ship had previously been confirmed as infected and will remain in Japanese hospitals for treatment, NIAID director Anthony Fauci told "Face the Nation" Sunday.
+The rest were evacuated, and these latest cases were among them.
+All evacuees will undergo a 14-day quarantine upon arrival Monday morning.

 French Health Minister Agnès Buzyn confirmed on Saturday the death of a Chinese patient diagnosed with coronavirus in a Paris hospital, the first COVID-19 casualty outside of Asia.

 The state of play: "I was informed last night of the death of an 80-year-old patient who was hospitalized ... since January 25 and who had a pulmonary infection from the coronavirus," Buzyn said.

 Five public labs across the United States will work with the Centers for Disease Control and Prevention to use its existing flu surveillance network to test individuals with flu-like symptoms for the novel coronavirus, the agency said Friday.